MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/Manage/Creating-or-Importing-a-Runbook.md

 ms.assetid: d14db796-a3e5-4b1d-a098-e734ceae2e0e
 ---
 # Creating or Importing a Runbook

+>Applies To: Windows Azure Pack for Windows Server

 You can add a runbook to Service Management Automation by either [creating one in the Management Portal](Creating-or-Importing-a-Runbook.md#CreateRunbook) or [importing an existing runbook from a file](Creating-or-Importing-a-Runbook.md#ImportRunbook).
 This topic provides procedures for each of these methods.

 ## <a name="CreateRunbook"></a>Creating a new Automation Runbook